 bell hooks, Postmodern Blackness

-John Dewey, A Study of the Relation of Knowledge and Action
+John Dewey, The Quest for Certainty: A Study of the Relation of Knowledge and Action

 Ongoing creative and reflective assignments (approx. 2 hours outside class/week): Reading, viewing live and videotaped performances (approx. 2 hours outside class/week, several short response papers and final project.